Second and Third Year Modules

 This module traces the emergence and changing nature as well as (development) significance of NGOs with reference to Africa.
 It explores the challenges and opportunities associated with the role of these organisations in African development policy, planning, implementation and evaluation.
 It also introduces students to the world of NGO work through organised visits to selected organisations and/or invited seminar presentations by NGO workers.

-This module looks at the process of emancipation from slavery in twentieth-century West Africa.
-At the beginning of the twentieth century European powers legally abolished slavery in their West African colonies.
+This module looks at the process of emancipation from slavery in 20th-century Africa.
+At the beginning of the twentieth century European powers legally abolished slavery in their African colonies.
 However, the colonial administration refrained from enforcing anti-slavery provisions for fear that former slaves would be difficult to control and recruit (as soldiers and forced labour).
 Research on the ‘slow death of slavery’ suggests that a conservative alliance between former masters and colonial administrators generated new forms of exploitation for slave descendants.
-Anthropologists and historians who focused on these issues have shown that emancipation occurred mainly as a result of the agency of ex-slaves, who developed different strategies of resistance and migrated to areas where they could control their own labour.
+Anthropologists and historians who focused on these issues showed that emancipation occurred mainly as a result of the agency of ex-slaves, who developed different strategies of resistance and migrated to areas where they could control their own labour.
 This module focuses on the agency and experience of slaves and slave descendents.
-Spanning across a century, it follows trajectories of emancipation in specific West African regions, including Nigeria, Senegambia, Mali, Niger, Mauritania, and Benin.
+It examines primary and secondary sources on slavery and emancipation; forced labour and its reform; labour migration, diaspora, ‘proletarianisation’ and ‘peasantisation’; contributions to the study of (working) class in Africa; and research on systems of production and the sexual division of labour.
+Spanning across a century, it follows trajectories of emancipation in specific African regions where slave ancestry continues to have consequences for people’s identity, opportunities, and their capacity to control their labour, persons, and property.
 The module also considers work on human rights, citizenship, and the political mobilisation of slave descendents today.

 This module compares different anthropological approaches to African traditional religion and explores a number of key case studies of divination, witchcraft and rites of passage.
 Religion is considered both as a complex of ideas and as a form of social action.
 It can be a medium of political resistance, the focus of artistic activity, and a site in which ideas about the self, the person, and the past and future are crystallised.
 African thought systems are further explored through a study of oral literary genres such as incantations, praise poetry and divination verses.
 Finally we look at modern popular representations of ‘traditional religion’, and the survival and transformation of African religious ideas in the African Diaspora.